-(November 2017) There are many things I wish I’d done different in college.
-The personal and professional decisions I made during that time, both good and bad, played a role in where I am today.
-I recently read an article in the New York Times by Susan Shapiro, in which she talks about the college advice she wishes she’d taken.
+The personal and professional decisions made during a student's college years, both good and bad, impact their life years down the road.
+Susan Shapiro discusses in her New York Times article the college advice she wishes she had taken.
 She shares stories from her personal life and professional life as a professor at Columbia University.

 As a student at the University of Michigan, Shapiro says she hated tests and barely maintained a B average.
 She didn't see the value in studying for classes until later in her academic career.
 She tells a story about her niece who was recently invited on a trip to Argentina based on her 3.7 GPA.

-Her point, as I see it, is that students should take advantage of the opportunities afforded them.
+Her point is that students should take advantage of the opportunities afforded them.
 Four years in college (assuming you graduate on-time) is not long.
 Before you know it, you've graduated and have started your career.
 What you do now as a student will determine how far you can go after graduation.

-So, heed this advice now, and hopefully one day, many years down the road, you'll look back at your time here at UIW without regrets.
-Finish the semester strong, Cardinals!
+Hopefully one day, many years down the road, you'll look back at your time here at UIW without regrets.